Gone With The....

 ★★★★★

 QuickStart Guide to Vulkan Compute offers a compelling take on Vulkan Compute, though not without flaws.
-While the treatment of Computers & Technology is excellent, I found the sections on GPU Programming less convincing.
-The author makes some bold claims about Software Development that aren't always fully supported.
-That said, the book's strengths in discussing Parallel Processing more than compensate for any weaknesses.
-Readers looking for Computers & Technology will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on Computers & Technology, if not the definitive work.
+While the treatment of Graphics API is excellent, I found the sections on Compute Shaders less convincing.
+The author makes some bold claims about Computers & Technology that aren't always fully supported.
+That said, the book's strengths in discussing High Performance Computing more than compensate for any weaknesses.
+Readers looking for Software Development will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Parallel Computing, if not the definitive work.

 ★★★★☆

 I absolutely loved QuickStart Guide to Vulkan Compute!
 It completely changed my perspective on Vulkan Compute.
 At first I wasn't sure about Programming, but by chapter 3 I was completely hooked.
-The way the author explains Computers & Technology is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Graphics & GPU.
-What I appreciated most was how the book made Compute Shaders feel so accessible.
+The way the author explains Compute Shaders is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Vulkan Compute.
+What I appreciated most was how the book made Parallel Computing feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★★